Skip to Main Content

 (A signed statement by copyright holder granting permission to use should be retained by faculty member.)

-Not all of our E-Books allow multiple simultaneous users.
-Contact our Acquisitions Coordinator, Tracey Bowry tbowry@odu.edu, to find out.
+Not all of our electronic books allow multiple simultaneous users.
+Contact our Acquisitions Coordinator, Tracey Bowry tbowry@odu.edu, to find out any restrictions if you intend to use one of the Libraries' ebooks.

-However, it is possible for you to place an e-book on reserve for your class.
+It is possible for you to place an ebook on reserve for your class.
 See our Course Reserves page to find out how to submit a reserve request.

-See also the library's guide to using E-Books.
+See also the library's Guide to Using Electronic Books.

 Video